C0deKing/hf-application/problem_1/README.md

 while the implementation that uses AWS DynamoDB for the ReceiptRepository is defined in the [dynamodb](receipt_extractor/dynamodb) package.

+Additionally, the AWS Lambda entrypoints are all implemented in the root of the `receipt_extractor/` directory.
+These files import all required libraries and packages to process individual lambda functions.

 ## System Design

 Below is a high level diagram of the system design of the receipt extractor.
 We will dive into the individual components